bmcgauley/AI_PROJECT_MANAGEMENT/project-log/log-2-mcp-configuration-update.md

 ## Ollama Integration

-The AI Project Management system interfaces with Ollama as the foundation for all agent operations, using the Mistral model for natural language understanding and generation.
+The AI Project Management system interfaces with Ollama as the foundation for all agent operations, using the tinyllama model for natural language understanding and generation.

 ### Current Implementation